SGMOModeling/PyWFM/README.md

  |          pandas DataFrame ordered into a continuous sequence or set of sequences
  |
  |  ----------------------------------------------------------------------
- |  Methods inherited from iwfmdll.misc.IWFM_Miscellaneous:
+ |  Methods inherited from pywfm.misc.IWFM_Miscellaneous:
  |
  |  close_log_file(self)
  |